nthnca/cookie/README.md

 - Whatever else you want...

 For bonus points:
+- Re-implement this little toy language in your favorite language.
-- Re-implement this little toy language, in the language itself...  :-)
+- Re-implement this little toy language, in this toy language itself...  :-)